How to Provide Mental Enrichment for Dogs with Limited Mobility

 Natural Therapy options

-Bowen Therapy and/or Homeopathy may be able to support your animal’s mobility and therefor mental health.
+Bowen Therapy and/or Homeopathy can support your animal’s mobility and therefor mental health.
+I have several clients whose elderly dogs enjoy a monthly Bowen Therapy treatment and have better mobility as a result.
 Feel free to contact me if you would like to know more about these therapies.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.